 At just five years old, Wenwen has been to places many other backpackers have never been.
-The little girl’s parents believe that their daughter could learn more from experiences rather than school.

 South China Morning Post reported a story of a backpacker family of four who has traveled to the Himalayan mountain range and to the forests of Southern Asia.
 Tagging along with them are their kids, an eight-year-old son and their internet famous daughter, Wenwen.